To learn effectively, children with aniridia often need additional help. ‘Special educational needs’ (SEN) services vary greatly across the UK.

-In England, the charity Blind Children UK offer expert, independent advice to help those with visually impairments at nursery, school and college.
-In Scotland, Northern Ireland and Wales, they work with other charities to provide information and support.
+The Guide Dogs charity offers expert, independent advice to help those with visually impairments at nursery, school and college.

-NatSIP is a partnership of organisations working together to improve outcomes for children and young people with sensory impairment.
-Also offers advice about Education and Health Care Plans.
+NatSIP is a partnership of organisations working together to improve outcomes for children and young people with sensory impairments.
+Use them for:

 Based on Development Matters in the Early Years Foundation Stage 2012 .This guide helps adults, working with children, to understand and support each individual child’s development pathway.

 - What to look for in an Early Years Setting: Choosing a setting